vippsas/vipps-psp-api/vipps-psp-api-faq.md

 API version: 3.

-Document version 1.1.2.
+Document version 1.2.0.

 Vipps Netthandel (eCommerce) via PSP offers functionality for payments on websites and apps (P2M).

-See the [guide](vipps-psp-api.md) for more details.
+See the [Vipps PSP API guide](vipps-psp-api.md) for more details.

 # Table of Contents